aimms/documentation/datalink/whatisdatalink.rst

    :widths: 20, 20, 10

    "Alice Smith", "Paris", 40
-   "Bob Johnson", "Londom", 20
+   "Bob Johnson", "London", 20

 Besides the column names there are no differences between these two tables except for the data.
 But looking at the data and interpreting its meaning, we could see that there is still a difference.
 In the FirstnameLastname table we need both firstname and lastname otherwise the age would not have any meaning.
-The age tells us something about a person, but is
+The age tells us something about a person that is identified in the table with two "keys", the first name and last name.
+The NameCity table only needs one key, the full name, and the table gives us two pieces of information related to the corresponding person.

 AIMMS being a modeling language, this is exactly the kind of information that is important.
-In our AIMMS model we do need identifiers that into account the relations between the columns of the table.
+In our AIMMS model we do need identifiers that take into account the relations between the columns of the table.
 We could have in AIMMS the sets :token:`S_Firstname` with index :token:`I_Firstname` and  :token:`S_Lastname` with index :token:`I_Lastname`.
 Also we could have a parameter :token:`P_Age(I_Firstname,I_Lastname)`.
 Then we could do the reading, and reading the first table would be doing in AIMMS something like:

 .. code-block:: aimms